MFR6340/theenglishextension.org/open-world-1/unit-5: Weather Dynamics.md

 <img src="https://imgur.com/SedEZb6.png" width="25%" />

-Meteorologist Bill Evans tells about extreme weather conditions and some
+Senior Meteorologist Bill Evans wrote this book for kids to inspire them to become meteorologists themselves.  tells about extreme weather conditions and some

 <a href="https://www.bookdepository.com/Its-Raining-Fish-and-Spiders-Bill-Evans/9780765321329" rel="nofollow"> Buy on BookDepository</a>